Join us in Marvin Auditorium on Satruday, December 12, 1-4 pm to meet over 50 Kansas authors, including Esther Luttrell, at Great Writers, Right Here.

 Esther Luttrell moved to Topeka in 2003 to be near her daughter after a long film and writing career in Los Angeles.
 She wrote screenplays and gave screenwriting workshops around the country until coming here, where she wrote her first novel, Murder in the Movies.
 It was released in 2005 by a publisher who went out of business in 2008.
 Within a week another publisher obtained hardback rights and the book came out a few months after that.
-Harlequin World Wide Mysteries picked up paperback rights, and her current publisher released it under their own logo this past June.
+Harlequin World Wide Mysteries picked up paperback rights, and her current publisher released it under their own logo in June 2013.
 So, it has never been out of print.
-Her latest mystery (her 9th book), Invitation to a Murder, is set in Topeka and uses real names of real people and real places; her Valentine to a city she’s come to love.
+Invitation to a Murder, is set in Topeka and uses real names of real people and real places; her Valentine to a city she’s come to love.

 *Book and Biographical information supplied by the author.